 People Also Ask

-Q.1) Which is a more expensive RAM or ROM? and Why?
+Q.1) Which is a more expensive RAM or ROM? and Why? – Asked by Bhupener Saini

 Ans.
 RAM is more expensive than ROM.
 Because Ram involves more complex technology than ROM to store data.
 ROM s used for writing some sets of rules and instructions, which do not require so much space.
-But RAM is used to keep your data and make your system fast.
+Whereas, RAM is used to keep your data and make your system fast.
 Using 32gb ROM or 64gb ROM for a simple laptop is useless.
 Because ROM does not require so much space for its programs.

-Q.2)Which is more important ROM or ROM?
+Q.2)Which is more important ROM or ROM? – Asked by Ashutosh Kumar chaurasia

-Q.3) Why ROM is slower than RAM?
+Q.1) Why ROM is slower than RAM? – Asked by Sunny Kumar Saini

 Ans.
 Actually, ROM is not slow.
 Making of ROM is slower than RAM.
+There is no comparison between ram and rom because both have different speeds according to their functions.

 Ans: To answer this question, first, you have to know what are RAM and ROM?